Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Windows users reported getting Driver PNP Watchdog error while installing Windows updates.
 During the process of updating their Windows 10 OS, the update is initiated and then freezes while displaying the BSoD with the Driver PNP Watchdog error.

-Meanwhile, the reasons for this error include malware or viruses, damaged PC registry, outdated drivers, or faulty hard drive, among others.
+Meanwhile, the reasons for this error include malware or viruses, damaged PC registries, outdated drivers, or faulty hard drives, among others.

 If you are embattled with Driver PNP Watchdog error, you may not be able to install important updates because of the error.
 However, Windows Report will show you several methods on how to fix Driver PNP Watchdog error.

-Due to several issues the system files may be corrupted leading to damaged Windows registry.
+Due to several issues, the system files may be corrupted leading to a damaged Windows registry.
 Although, sometimes the windows registry may be bloated thereby causing Driver PNP Watchdog error.

 Therefore, you need to repair your Windows registry by using System File Checker (SFC).
 The System File Checker utility program authenticates the veracity of all system files and fixes files with problems when possible.

 Here’s how to run an SFC scan on Windows 10:

 - Go to Start > type cmd > right-click Command Prompt > select Run as Administrator.

 - Wait for the scanning process to complete and then restart your computer.
 All corrupted files will be replaced on reboot.